marrob01/response-code-structure/README.md

 I will create a text field with an unlimited amount of space so every email will fit.
 Because each department depends on the email entered, it's best to have emails follow a certain format so it can be routed to the correct department.
 For example my email could be **acmemarcus123@sales.com**, that would be routed to the Sales department because of **@sales.com**.
 Using this convention would be easy for the user to know how to properly type the email that matches its department.
 A place holder will also be added in the text field so users can see beforehand how to properly type their emails.

 If a user enters in an email that doesn't match the correct department, an error will be shown above the email text box reminding the user to use an email that corresponds to the correct department.

+ **Questions -**
+  1. What would be then best format or how shold I format emails for your convinence?

 ## Department Section